shreyaawari28/Basic-WebDev-Projects-/Practice_FlexBox/README.md

 <details>
 <summary><strong>🧪 How It Works</strong></summary>

-- The navigation bar is styled as a flex container, allowing menu items to align in a single row.
+- The navigation bar is treated as a flex container, allowing menu items to align in a single row.
 - Flexbox properties control spacing and alignment of navigation links.
-- The outer div uses Flexbox to control alignment.
+- The outer div uses Flexbox for layout control.
-- The inner div is placed exactly at the center using Flexbox alignment properties.
+- The inner div is centered both horizontally and vertically using Flexbox.
-- All layout behavior is handled purely using CSS.
+- All layout behavior is handled using CSS only.

 </details>